 Title to Shares: If the Transaction is to be physically settled or net share settled, the party delivering Shares represents, warrants and agrees that (a) (if not the issuer of the Shares), it is the legal and beneficial owner of the Shares it is required to deliver; (b) it has the right to transfer or, (if the issuer of the Shares) issue, those Shares; and (c) it will convey good title to the Shares it is required to deliver, free from all liens, charges, equities, rights of pre-emption or other security interests or encumbrances whatsoever.

-Transfer: Neither party may transfer any rights nor delegate any obligations in respect of the Transaction, in whole or in part, without the prior written consent of the non-transferring partywhich consent shall not be unreasonably withheld.
-In addition, either party may assign this Transaction to an affiliated entity of such party whose obligations in respect of such assignment are guaranteed by the transferor party, or, if the transferor's obligations under this Transaction are guaranteed, by the guarantor of such transferor party's obligationsNotwithstanding the foregoing, any assignment hereunder shall not be permitted if, as a result thereof, a payment becomes subject to any deduction or withholding for or on account of any tax which would not have arisen had such assignment not been effected.
+Transfer: Neither party may transfer any rights nor delegate any obligations in respect of the Transaction, in whole or in part, without the prior written consent of the non-transferring party, which consent shall not be unreasonably withheld.
+In addition, either party may assign this Transaction to an affiliated entity of such party whose obligations in respect of such assignment are guaranteed by the transferor party, or, if the transferor's obligations under this Transaction are guaranteed, by the guarantor of such transferor party's obligations, in each case, provided that the assignment and assumption agreement and such guarantee are in form and substance satisfactory to the non transferring party.
+Notwithstanding the foregoing, any assignment hereunder shall not be permitted if, as a result thereof, a payment becomes subject to any deduction or withholding for or on account of any tax which would not have arisen had such assignment not been effected.

 Rule 10b-18: Party A is not acting for, on behalf of, as agent for, or in concert with Party B. Notwithstanding the foregoing, any purchases made by Party A for the purpose of establishing an initial hedge with respect to this Transaction shall be effected in accordance with the timing, price, and volume restrictions set forth in Rule 10b-18(b)(2), (3) and (4), respectively.